RubenQCs/Data-Science/Financial Fraud Detection/Readme.md

 This repository focuses on financial fraud detection using machine learning techniques, with a particular emphasis on the article titled "Financial fraud detection through the application of machine learning techniques: a literature review."
 The article provides a comprehensive review of the various methodologies used for fraud detection in the financial sector, analyzing approaches ranging from traditional methods to more advanced techniques.

 ## Dataset
+Finding an available dataset for financial fraud detection can be quite challenging due to the sensitive nature of the data involved.
+Most financial institutions and organizations keep such datasets private to protect user information and prevent misuse.
+As a result, access to real-world datasets is often difficult.
+Here, we will use a dataset obtained of this article "Yang Bao, Bin Ke, Bin Li, Julia Yu, and Jie Zhang (2020).
+Detecting Accounting Fraud in Publicly Traded U.S. Firms Using a Machine Learning Approach.
+Journal of Accounting Research, 58 (1): 199-235."

 You can download the dataset from here:
 [📥 Download Dataset](https://docs.google.com/spreadsheets/d/1ANOYFKEC7GJtriPFpXc3PNvHanHP3oXJ/edit?usp=share_link&ouid=111569509993326914459&rtpof=true&sd=true)